Office of the Registrar FAQs

 If you are applying for admission, you need to send your official transcripts to the Office of Admissions.
 If you are already a current student at UDM you should have your official transcripts sent to the Transfer Team in the Office of the Registrar at:

 4001 West McNichols Road

 Detroit, MI 48221

 Student copies of transcripts are not used as official transcripts for transfer of credit purposes.
-Once your official transcript has been received, it will be sent to the Office of the Registrar and the transfer evaluation staff will evaluate the coursework you took at the other institution(s) for transferability to your UDM degree program.
+Once your official transcript has been received by the Office of the Registrar the transfer evaluation staff will evaluate the coursework you took at the other institution(s) for transferability to your UDM degree program.
 You will receive an evaluation by mail and it will also appear on your TitanConnect account once completed.

 The university permits students to enroll in a limited number of courses on a modified pass-fail basis.
 This opportunity is provided to encourage students to explore challenging elective courses they might not otherwise select.
 The final grade for a course taken pass-fail may be P or F. Grades A, A-, B+, B, B-, C+, C, C-, D+, and D are considered a P (pass).
 Hours earned with a grade of P count toward graduation, but a P does not enter into the calculation of the student’s quality point average.
 A final grade of F is treated in the same manner as in those courses which are not taken pass-fail.